 Acoustic foam can solve various acoustic problems you may be having.

 - Standing waves

-These are common problems in a recording studio, broadcast booth, gaming room or podcast room or any environment where you may be recording audio.
+These are common problems in a recording studio, broadcast booth, gaming room, podcast room or any environment where you may be recording audio.

 - Do your recordings sound echoey and jumbled?